 US New Home Sales

 US pending home sales turned negative in October 2019 in the US, posting a 1.7% decline.
 In November, home sales increased by 1.2%, but in December they posted a massive decline of 4.9%, so in total home sales declined by 5.4% in Q4 of last year.
 Although, the report released in February showed a massive increase of 5.2%, so this year started off pretty good.
-But, it got worse, as the economy shut down on coronavirus, and we have seen some major declines of 20.8% and 21.8% respectively in the last two releases, but May should offer some positive numbers.
+But, it got worse, as the economy shut down on coronavirus, and we have seen some major declines of 20.8% and 21.8% respectively in the last two releases, but in May the situation reversed.
+Home sales have been surging in recent month as US citizens move out of the big cities due to the unrest and the destruction.
 Please follow us for coverage of this event live by experienced market analysts.

 <% indicator.indicator_name %>